 Proud2Bme is an online community created by and for teens.
 We cover everything from fashion and beauty to news, culture, and entertainment—all with the goal of promoting positive body image and encouraging healthy attitudes about food and weight.
 For more information, please visit www.proud2bme.org

-If you are seeking help, contact the school you are attending as see if you have resources available locally.
+If you are seeking help, contact the school you are attending to inquire about the resources available on campus or locally.

 Sources & References:

 Technology and college student mental health: challenges and opportunities.
 Front Psychiatry.
 2019.